-- udp\send command: use this command to send UDP packets from the evaluation board to a destination.
-In this test the SFP+ port 0 is used. - udp\receive command: use this command to prepare for receiving UDP packets.
-If the predefined PRBS sequence is about to be received, the PRBS verification function can be enabled to verify the data integrity.
-In this test the SFP+ port 0 is used. - udp\loop command: use this command to send UDP packets from one SFP+ port to the other port on the same evaluation board.
-A PRBS sequence is sent from one TCP/UDP/IP stack, passing though the SFP+ transceivers and is received by the other TCP/UDP/IP stack.
-A PRBS verification module is also activated in order to verify the data integrity of the UDP packets.
-In this test both SFP+ port 0 and port 1 are used. - tcp\send command: configure the 1st TCP/IP stack as either a TCP server or a TCP client.
-After the connection was established, send a data stream to the TCP peer.
-In this test the SFP+ port 0 is used. - tcp\receive command: configure the 1st TCP/IP stack as either a TCP server or a TCP client.
+• udp_send command: use this command to send UDP packets from the KCU105 board to a destination.

+- udp_receive command: use this command to prepare for receiving UDP packets.
+If the predefined PRBS sequence is about to be received, the PRBS verification function can be enabled to verify the data integrity. - tcp_send command: configure the TCP/UDP/IP stack as either a TCP server or a TCP client.
+After the connection was established, send a data stream to the TCP peer. - tcp_receive command: configure the TCP/UDP/IP stack as either a TCP server or a TCP client.
 After the connection was established, prepare for receiving a data stream coming from the peer.
 If the predefined PRBS sequence is to be received, users can activate the PRBS verification module in order to verify the data integrity.
 Theoretically, as a TCP connection is guaranteed to be error-free, the data integrity check should always pass.
 If the Qt-based TCP server/client given by the example design is used, this data integrity check function is already implemented.
-This allows to test the speed performance and to validate the correct functioning of the IP core.
-In this test the SFP+ port 0 is used. - tcp\loop command: use this command to test the TCP loop configuration.
-One IP stack is configured as a TCP server, the other is configured as a TCP client.
-In this test the connection between the TCP server and the TCP client will be established and a PRBS sequence will be sent from the client to the server.
-At the server side, the PRBS verification component is also activated to verify the data integrity of the TCP data stream.
-Do not forget to physically connect the two SFP+ ports in your evaluation board during this test.
-In this test both SFP+ port 0 and port 1 are used. - quit command: use this command to quit the application.
+This allows to test the speed performance and to validate the correct functioning of the IP core. - quit command: use this command to quit the application.